-A. Industry feedback at annual Unified Program training conference
+- A. Industry feedback at annual Unified Program training conference

-- 1. Lack of regulatory clarity - a.
-More education for industry on APSA c.
-Clarity on whether vegetable and other non-petroleum oils are regulated
+- 1. Lack of regulatory clarity

+- a.
+More education for industry on APSA

 The Committee Chair stated our office is in the process of creating webinars and still in the planning stages.
 The webinars will focus on topics suggested at the industry stakeholder meeting from the last conference.
-The plan is to provide a webinar each quarter, except for the first quarter of the calendar year. b.
+The plan is to provide a webinar each quarter, except for the first quarter of the calendar year.

+b.
 Why can't it just be SPCC?